pjheden/what-to-wear/README.md

 Thus, you will input what you wore and if you were cold/warm for a few days and then the program can make suggestions.

 ## Usage
-Register at API.AI and Weather Underground for api keys.
+Register at and Weather Underground for an api key.
 Then create ./js/keys.js and add the following text:

 function getAiKey(){